 Setting up an event in BBT timing software includes setting up and assigning timing devices to timing points.
 Accurate setup of timing devices is essential in getting accurate results.

 To add a timing device to an event start in the 'Timing' mode in the menu to the far left after which you go to the 'Timing devices (Setup)' to the far right.
 A new timing device can now be added by choosing:

 - 'Add device'

-- Choose from the drop down menu the location where you will using the timing unit.
+It is now possible to assign the timing unit to a location.
+Click “Assign device to event”, and choose the location where you will using the timing unit.
 Note: If you have not yet defined the timing locations just choose 'None (unassigned)'.
 You can always assign a timing unit to a location later in the setup process.

-- Press 'Done' when having added the timing units you will be using for the timing of the event
+Press 'Close' when having added the timing units you will be using for the timing of the event

 Note: The BBT timing software works with all common open timing units and the list of supported units is constantly being updated.
 Please contact us if you can not find your timing unit on the list.
 Most likely it can be added.